Mobsites/Blazor.AppDrawer/README.md

 * Microsoft.AspNetCore.Components.Web (>= 3.1.2)

 ## Design and Development
-The design and development of this component library was heavily guided by Steve Sanderson's [talk](https://youtu.be/QnBYmTpugz0) and [example](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries), in which he outlines the best approach to building and deploying a reusable component library.
+The design and development of this Blazor component was heavily guided by Steve Sanderson's [talk](https://youtu.be/QnBYmTpugz0) and [example](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries), in which he outlines the best approach to building and deploying a reusable component library.

-As for the non-C# implementation of this component library, obviously Google's MDC Navigation Drawer [docs](https://material.io/develop/web/components/drawers/) were consulted.
+As for the non-C# implementation of this library, obviously Google's MDC Navigation Drawer [docs](https://material.io/develop/web/components/drawers/) were consulted.

 After much thought, the full implementation of Google's MDC Navigation Drawer was (for now) decided against in favor of a mobile-first approach.
 As a result, the dismissible and permanent variants were left out, and only the modal variant and a hybrid variant called responsive made it in.
 (The responsive being the modal and permanent variants combined, transition occurring on a responsive media breakpoint.)